 Canine distemper is seen worldwide but because of the widespread use of successful vaccines, it is much less common than it was in the 1970's.
 It is still seen in populations where vaccination rates are low and in stray dogs.
+The virus may persist in recovered carrier dogs and in wildlife such as skunks and raccoons.
 It is essential to keep vaccinating our dog population to prevent canine distemper from returning as a major killer of dogs.